charmychancey/MazeRush/ProjectDocumentation.md

 # Game Basic Information #

 ## Summary ##
-A screen-addicted student is stuck in a maze (Shields Library) studying late at night, and has lost track of the time.
-The student's phone is about to run out of battery, and the student needs to find an outlet before their phone dies.
+You are a screen-addicted student stuck in a maze (Shields Library) studying late at night, and you’ve lost track of the time.
+Your phone is about to run out of battery, and you need to find an outlet before your phone dies.
+Eduroam is down again and you have no data, so you won't be able to contact the outside world for help.
+The library lights have gone out already, so the only source of light you have left at your disposal is your phone’s flashlight.
+You’ll need to manage your power very carefully if you want to escape with your life find that outlet.
+Your phone’s flashlight can be made brighter to increase your range of sight, at the expense of lowering your battery faster.
+If your phone battery dies before you find the outlet, you will be stuck in the library’s labyrinth without any source of light to navigate, thus losing the game.
-In this game, the player needs to navigate a maze to find a power outlet to win.
-The player can increase the phone's flashlight range to help scout the maze, however the downside of increasing the flashlight is that the battery level decreases at a much faster rate, providing less time for the player to find a power outlet to win.
-Manage the balanced between battery charge and scouting potential carefully to be successful.

 ## Gameplay Explanation ##